 The Cruise with Confidence policy also gives you the option to “lift and shift” your currently booked cruise to a similar date and itinerary next year while protecting your current price and promotions.

-Since this information can be confusing, and it’s difficult to know who has your best interests in mind, use the contact form or call me at 844-483-6669 for unbiased information, advice and assistance.
+Since this information can be confusing, and it’s difficult to know who has your best interests in mind, call me at 844-483-6669 for unbiased information, advice and assistance.

 Royal Caribbean has been in the news a lot lately and in the midst of a pandemic, all publicity is not good publicity.
 All publicity is not always entirely accurate, either.
 The recent headlines have included mis-treatment of crew members, financial desperation calling into question the future of the company, and layoffs without mention of the positive steps they’ve taken with “Cruise With Confidence” and “Lift and Shift” policies.
 Michael Bayley, President and CEO of Royal Caribbean International along with other members of the leadership team addressed these issues during a May 13th call exclusively for travel agents.

 While some cruise lines are putting sail dates on the calendar, Royal Caribbean is taking a wait and see approach, expecting a slow roll-out of ships and itineraries once it becomes safe to travel.
 In the meantime people are taking advantage of the flexible policies to not only re-book sailings that were canceled, but make new reservations.
 Under the Cruise With Confidence policy, you may cancel up to 48 hours before your sail date and get a future cruise credit good for 12 months or more.
 Combine that policy with “Lift and Shift” and Royal will apply the same promotions and discounts to similar cruises next year (within four weeks of the original date).
 You should also know that in the event Royal Caribbean cancels sailings, they have made very generous offers for future cruise credit (what would you do with 125% credit?
 Helloooo stateroom upgrade!) or full refunds.